x64x6a/PyBadUSB/README.md

 #PyBadUSB
-This project was created to implement BadUSB on a device using python.
+PyBadUSB was created to use Python to implement BadUSB on a device.
 It was inspired from [adamcaudill/Psychson](https://github.com/adamcaudill/Psychson) and [flowswitch/phison](https://bitbucket.org/flowswitch/phison).

-It contains the python module ```pybadusb``` which is used to communicate with a USB device.
+The python module ```pybadusb``` is used to communicate with a specified USB device.

 ##Requirements
 * Python 2.7.9